 Where there is uncertainty as to whether a member is being bullied, the NEU harassment and bullying questionnaire can be used.
 It is available at the end of this document.
 It may help clarify whether the member is experiencing bullying behaviour.
 The survey can also be distributed throughout a workplace, to establish if there is a more widespread bullying problem, which would be best tackled collectively.

-How employers can deal with all allegations of harassment and bullying
+Employers should deal with all allegations of harassment and bullying consistently.

 The first step in tackling harassment is to make it clear to the alleged harasser that the behaviour is unacceptable.
 The member may find it difficult to challenge the person concerned and may wish to be accompanied by an NEU representative.
 If the member is an NQT they may wish to seek advice from their mentor, provided that they are not the alleged bully.

 If the member feels unable to speak in person to the individual concerned, then the request to desist may be put in writing.
 The ideal outcome at this stage is for the allegedly unacceptable behaviour to stop so that the member’s workplace can become secure and non-threatening.
 If the alleged bully is unwittingly behaving in an unacceptable way, as a result of being under pressure themselves, then this informal approach can be extremely successful in changing behaviour.